 If the property falls within Lac La Biche County outside the Forest Protection Area, click the link below to fill out an electronic request.
 Please note it may take up to three days for your request to be reviewed and approved.
 For more information about County fire permits call (780) 623-6767.

 For more information about obtaining a Province of Alberta (Agriculture & Forestry) fire permit call - (780) 623-5388.

 Fire bans and other restrictions may be implemented during fire season.
 When a fire ban is announced, all burn permits are suspended and all types of burning are prohibited, including campfires.
-Typically, the County and Alberta Agriculture & Forestry have similar restrictions in the areas they monitor.
+Typically, the County and Alberta Forestry, Parks, and Tourism have similar restrictions in the areas they monitor.
 To view all provincial fire restrictions visit the Alberta Fire Bans webpage by clicking on the link below.